A note on the $R_\infty$ property for groups $\mathrm{FAlt}(X)\leqslant G\leqslant \mathrm{Sym}(X)$: The property and commensurable groups

 \section{The $R_\infty$ property and commensurable groups}

 This final section involves results for commensurable groups. \begin{not*} Let $N\unlhd_f G$ denote that $N$ is normal and finite index in $G$. \end{not*} \begin{defn} Let $G$ and $H$ be groups.
-We say that $G$ is commensurable to $H$ if and only if there exist $N_G\cong N_H$ with $N_G\unlhd_f G$ and $N_H\unlhd_f H$. \end{defn} We will work towards Theorem \ref{thm-Hn} which applies to the Houghton groups, a family of groups $H_n$ indexed over $\N$ where, for each $n \in \N$, $H_n$ acts on a set $X_n$ and $\FSym(X_n)\leqslant H_n\leqslant \Sym(X_n)$.
+We say that $G$ is commensurable to $H$ if and only if there exist $N_G\cong N_H$ with $N_G\unlhd_f G$ and $N_H\unlhd_f H$.
+Note that if $G$ is finitely generated then so is $N_G$, which then implies that $H$ is finitely generated. \end{defn} We will work towards Theorem \ref{thm-Hn} which applies to the Houghton groups, a family of groups $H_n$ indexed over $\N$ where, for each $n \in \N$, $H_n$ acts on a set $X_n$ and $\FSym(X_n)\leqslant H_n\leqslant \Sym(X_n)$.
 Each group $H_n$ therefore fully contains $\FAlt(X_n)$.
 These were first introduced in \cite{Houghton}, but we rely heavily on \cite{Cox} where an introduction to these groups can be found and a description, for all $n\ge2$, of the structure of the automorphism group for all finite index subgroups of $H_n$ is given.
 We start with three well known results.

 \begin{lem} If $H\leqslant_fG$, then $\exists\;N\leqslant_f H$ which is normal in $G$. \end{lem} \begin{proof} Let $H$ have index $n$ in $G$ and let $N:=\bigcap_{g \in G}(g^{-1}Hg)$.
 Then $G$ acts on $H\backslash G$ by right multiplication, and so there is a homomorphism $\phi: G\rightarrow S_n$.
 Now $h \in \ker(\phi)$ if,